2019-20 NBA Wire Troll All-Star Team

 With this in mind, we rank players higher that were identified earlier in the season as — in theory — they had an opportunity to provide value for your team for a longer stretch.

-Oh sure, we had plenty of misses among our picks, and because of the bi-weekly nature of our column (for most of the season, at any rate) it means that some hot free agents get scooped up days before we can tout them.
+Oh sure, we had plenty of misses among our picks, and because of the bi-weekly nature of our column it means that some hot free agents get scooped up days before we can tout them.
 But the fact is that if you managed to wind up with, say, two or three of these guys on your team, chances are you were a pretty happy camper this season.

 Dates in parentheses represent when we recommended each player.